sungsoo-ahn/2025/_posts/2025-04-28-rethinking-graph-prompts.md

 $$\mathcal{P}_{\omega}=\psi(\mathcal{G}, \mathcal{G_p}) \tag{1}$$

-where $\psi$ denotes the insert pattern, and $\mathcal{G_p}$ represents the prompt graph, which consits of prompt tokens organized according to a specific token structure.
+where $\psi$ denotes the insert pattern, and $\mathcal{G_p}$ represents the prompt graph, which consists of prompt tokens organized according to a specific token structure.
 These three components work together organically to lead to different graph prompts, which can be broadly classified into two types: prompt as tokens (focusing more on the design of the prompt tokens themselves) and prompt as graphs (focusing more on the organic integration of the three components).

 Let's see the simplest graph prompt `GPF`<d-cite key="gpfplus2023"></d-cite> , which adds a learnable prompt vector to each node's feature vectors.
 Let $\mathcal{\omega}=p$, $p \in \mathbb{R}^{F \times 1}$ then the updated node features are: